April – June 2018

 The partnership continues to meet monthly and partner agreements, reports on activities, minutes of meetings and stories of action and change are posted on the website.
 Financial recording and reporting are sound, giving the partnership a secure basis for its decision making.
 The partnership is in good shape and running things well, with vision, energy and application.
-It gets a good balance between checking on how current community priorities in the plan are going with looking head and scoping new ideas.
-In the summer for example, all recent activity reports were checked before payment was released and follow up was undertaken where concerns about performance were raised.
-An overview was given by the plan co-ordinator of projects and funding, with direction for the coming year approved by the partnership.
-Service Level Agreements for new projects have been put in place.
-The partnership also took the opportunity to review and confirm its terms of reference including what is expected of resident members.
+Representatives took part in Big Local Connects in London at the end of June and partnership members are completing the partnership survey.

 Activity remains vibrant and focused on the needs and priorities of residents across the ages, as illustrated by a number of recent what’s changed stories and in the latest May newsletter sent to all residents.

 Knit and natter continues to grow: “Coming to the group has made me feel great and I have 3 or 4 projects already planned for the next few months.
 I like the company and look forward to coming each week.
 The sense of achievement is amazing.”
 Monkey trouble toddler groupis also making a positive difference.
 The children get to play together and the parents get to take a breather and get to know other local parents.
 The social aspect of the group is huge with new friends being made all the time.
 Community chest continues to thrive as a way of reaching a wide range of local groups and projects.